How Understanding the Marketing Funnel Will Boost Your Sales

 This multi-stage process is called a marketing funnel.
 It’s your job as a startup to nurture people through this funnel so that they become leads.

 Whoa.
 Hold on.
-That was quite a lot of jargon!
+That was quite a lot of financial jargon!
 That is going to be a bit of a theme in this article, however, it’s going to be helpful to know some marketing shorthand 😉

 A marketing funnel is a way of describing how customers move from knowing nothing about your company to become leads, or even sales from exposure to your marketing activities.